 Tucked inside the Saigon East building, there is a small cafe named Bánh Cuốn Thăng Long that specializes in Bánh cuốn are freshly steamed rice flour sheets or crepes.
 The chef steamed the rice paper with minced pork, wood ear mushrooms, and dried shrimp.
 Topped with fried shallots and served with a few slices of Vietnamese pork roll (Chả Lụa), cucumbers, cilantro, and in addition some sort of fried donut.
 Of course, a cup that sweet fish sauce again, Nước chấm.
 A taste of Northern Vietnam in Virginia!

 Northern Virginia or Nova, a historic region just southwest of Washington D.C.
 A place with diverse backgrounds and shopping centers and malls.
 A place where you can have a taste of Vietnam and Laos without leaving the country.
 Wine tasting at a winery with a lot of history behind it.
 Sip a cup of tea catching up with old friends and new ones.
-All in all, it was an awesome road trip, see again you soon Virginia!
+Take a weekend excursion to VA and explore what city has to offer!
+You won’t regret it.

 Make sure you subscribe to our newsletter to receive great travel tips, how to cook Asian recipes and where to find the best restaurants!